Ultralavaboy/KatawaShoujoHDPatch/README.md

 ## Download

-The patch can be downloaded from section ["Releases"](https://github.com/letow/KatawaShoujoHD/releases) on the right.
+The game with patch can be downloaded from section ["Releases"](https://github.com/letow/KatawaShoujoHD/releases) on the right.
+The patch itself will be available a little later.
 Original novel can be downloaded [here](https://www.katawa-shoujo.com/).

 ## History